 Other birds we may well find in the Rio Claro area include Wattled Jacana (the subspecies here is all black!), Laughing and Bat Falcons, Plumbeous Pigeon, Orange-chinned Parakeet, Striped Cuckoo, Gray-rumped and Short-tailed Swifts, Rufous-breasted Hermit, Long-billed Hermit (split from Long-tailed), Western White-tailed and Northern Violaceous Trogons, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, the attractive but sedate Barred Puffbird, Chestnut-mandibled Toucan, Collared Aracari, Olivaceous Piculet, and Crimson-crested, Red-rumped and Cinnamon Woodpeckers.

 We will also find a few of the more difficult species here, such as Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena (split from Dull-mantled) and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy-Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood-Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, or Tawny-crested and Scarlet-browed Tanagers.

 Classic Colombia: Day 16 Today we shall again visit one or more of the sites near Rio Claro before heading west to Medellin for an overnight stay.

 Classic Colombia: Day 17 Early this morning we will take a short trip to a small reserve that protects a fragment of cloud forest near the city where we will hope to see the very rare Yellow-headed Manakin.
 This beautiful manakin was discovered breeding here a couple of years ago and it has since become a reliable site at which to find this generally very rarely seen species.
 We may also see Colombian Chachalaca and Red-bellied Grackle here.

-After our birding in the Medellin area we will take a flight to Santa Marta.
+After our birding in the Medellin area, we will take a flight to Santa Marta.
 On arrival we will make our way up to El Dorado lodge, near to San Lorenzo, for a three nights stay, noting our first Santa Marta endemics as we go.
 As with the Chocó, no ‘classic’ Colombia birding tour could omit to go to Santa Marta.
 We have even had to extend our stay a little in these wonderful mountains as the number of endemics and the time required to find them has increased!